erikolsson/bot-1/README.md

 **Out of the box:**
 - Responds to "GM" with "GM back"
 - Responds to @bot mentions
+- Shares an example image when you mention it with words like "image" or "picture"
 - Welcomes new users
 - Tracks all events with logging
 - Health check endpoint for monitoring